Probing cosmology and gastrophysics with fast radio bursts: Cross-correlations of dark matter haloes and cosmic dispersion measures: Results

 Mock DM maps have been computed from the projection of gas particles in the TNG simulations at different redshifts in a light cone.
 We use 27 realisations\footnote{In the previous work \citep{2021MNRAS.502.2615T}, $10$ DM maps were prepared.
 In this paper, we added $17$ mock maps repeating the same procedure.} of the light-cone catalogues of dark matter haloes \en{and} DM maps in \citet{2021MNRAS.502.2615T}.
 Single light-cone halo catalogues and DM maps cover a sky coverage of $6\times6\, \mathrm{deg}^2$ in which $5400^2$ light rays are homogeneously emitted from the observer; i.e. the resulting angular resolution is $4$ arcsec ($=6 \, {\rm deg}/5400$).
 To increase the number of realisations, the simulation coordinates were randomly shifted and swapped when defining the light cone in their ray-tracing pipeline.
 We select dark matter haloes by imposing $M_{200\mathrm{c}} \ge 10^{13}\, h^{-1}M_\odot$ and $0.4<z\le 0.6$ in the light-cone catalogues and then perform the cross-correlation analysis with DM maps at the source redshift of $z_s=1$. \en{Notably}, the simulated DM maps do not contain the contribution from $D_\mathrm{MW}$.
 We set $\Delta \theta_\mathrm{FRB}=0$ in the cross-correlation analysis for simplicity.
 We summarise how to measure the power spectrum from the simulation data and results for halo samples as varying the selection of halo masses and redshifts in Appendix~\ref{apdx:comp_TNG}.
+Caution that we set $z_s=1$ only when comparing our model with the simulation results in this subsection and Appendix~\ref{apdx:comp_TNG}.
+Otherwise, our model adopts the redshift distribution of FRBs in Eq.~(\ref{eq:pz}).

 Figure~\ref{fig:TNG_comp_cls_example} shows our baseline model of the cross power spectrum and comparisons with the simulation results.
 The dashed line in the upper panel is the 2-halo term arising from the two-point correlation between separated haloes (Eq.~[\ref{eq:P2h}]), \en{whereas} the solid line includes the correlation sourced by free electrons inside single haloes (Eq.~[\ref{eq:halo_model}]).
 At $\ell \simgt 10^{3}$ (corresponding angular scale of $\simlt 3\, \mathrm{arcmin}$), the 2-halo term becomes subdominant, and most cross-correlation signals can be explained by free electrons inside haloes.
 We find that our model provides a reasonable fit to the simulation result for $\ell\simlt10^{4}$, although the model of free electrons is not calibrated with electron density profiles in the hydrodynamical simulation \citep[see,][for details of the calibration]{2020MNRAS.495.4800A}.